amazon-science/gluonmm/README.md

 ## GluonMM

 GluonMM is a library of transformer models for computer vision and multi-modality research.
+It contains reference implementations of widely adopted baseline models and also research work from Amazon Research.

 ## Install